-On the night of December 19-20, the British had abandoned the area of Suvla Bay - the Newfoundlanders, the only non-British unit to serve there, to form a part of the rear-guard.
-Some of the Battalion personnel had been evacuated to the nearby island of Imbros, some to Lemnos, further away, but in neither case was the respite to be of a long duration; the 1st Battalion was to be transferred only two days later to the area of Cape Helles, on the western tip of the Gallipoli Peninsula.
+At Suvla Bay, the British positions were becoming more and more untenable and thus on the night of December 19-20, the area was to be abandoned - the Newfoundlanders, the only non-British unit serving there, to form a part of the rear-guard.

+Some of the Battalion personnel were to be evacuated to the nearby island of Imbros, some to Lemnos, further away; but in neither case was the respite to be of a long duration; the 1st Battalion would be transferred only two days later to the area of Cape Helles, on the western tip of the Gallipoli Peninsula.

-(Right: Cape Helles as seen from the Turkish positions on the misnamed Achi Baba, positions which were never breached: The Newfoundland positions were to the right-hand side of the picture. - photograph from 2011)
+(Right above: Cape Helles as seen from the Turkish positions on the misnamed Achi Baba, positions which were never breached: The Newfoundland positions were to the right-hand side of the picture. - photograph from 2011)